 You're absolutely right, Sean.

-And I think it uh when you interviewed both uh Senator Ted Cruz and I, he actually came on before me uh on Monday, and you know, he said the exact same thing I was gonna say to you, right?
+And I think it when you interviewed both Senator Ted Cruz and I, he actually came on before me on Monday.

 I mean, what we saw in Monday's report is just the first step.

-I want you to wrap wrap this up and put a big bow on it in the Christmas spirit.
+I want you to wrap this up and put a big bow on it in the Christmas spirit.

-What you want America to learn from this and also what you plan to do about this, considering they took away your civil liberties and they did it on by design and on purpose.
+What you want America to learn from this and also what you plan to do about this, considering they took away your civil liberties and they did it by design and on purpose.

 Sean, I think this is the start of a huge rebuilding process.

-I mean, I think I have been just so grateful to Chairman Graham and the entire Senate Judiciary Committee, uh, Senator Kennedy, who was on your show this week as well.
+I mean, I think I have been just so grateful to Chairman Graham and the entire Senate Judiciary Committee, Senator Kennedy, who was on your show this week as well.

-Uh just such a long list.
+Just such a long list.

-And I I have uh there's definitely a lot.
+And I have, there's definitely a lot.

-This is you know, similar to what we were just discussing, just a first step in a very long process.
+This is similar to what we were just discussing, just a first step in a very long process, I think, both in terms of rebuilding our country, our intelligence community.

-You know, some of those death threats I got were on March 20, 27, 2017, when Congressman Adam Schiff is reading from that fake dossier into the congressional record.
+You know, some of those death threats I got were on March 20, 2017, when Congressman Adam Schiff is reading from that fake dossier into the congressional record.

-What a lot what a I I had him nailed from the beginning.
+I had him nailed from the beginning.

 A congenital liar.

-Um, you deserve uh you need your day in court, and I hope you sue the living crap out of every single one of these people involved in this.
+And I hope you sue the living crap out of every single one of these people involved in this.

 They abuse their power.